krirkrirk/math-exercises/README.md

 // 4x^2 + 12x + 9
 ```

-Beware, some exercises do not have instructions, because the instruction is directly in the question itself.
+Some exercises do not have instructions, because the instruction is directly in the question itself.

+A list of all exercises is exported from root.

 ## Expression tree and latex parser